William Cronon

-William Cronon (born September 11, 1954) is an American environmental historian and the Frederick Jackson Turner and Vilas Research Professor of History, Geography, and Environmental Studies at the University of Wisconsin–Madison.
-He was president of the American Historical Association (AHA) in 2012.
+William Cronon (born September 11, 1954) is an American environmental historian.
+He is Frederick Jackson Turner and Vilas Research Professor of History, Geography, and Environmental Studies emeritus at the University of Wisconsin–Madison.
+He is best known for his books Changes in the Land (1983) about the history of the New England landscape, winner of the Francis Parkman Prize, and Nature's Metropolis (1991) about the history of Chicago and its environs, winner of the Bancroft Prize and Marsh Prize and a finalist for the Pulitzer Prize for History, and also known for his New York Times essay "The Trouble with Wilderness" (1995) and for being targeted with FOIA requests for his university emails after speaking in support of the 2011 Wisconsin protests.

+He served as president of the American Society for Environmental History 1989–1993 and of the American Historical Association in 2012, and he has led environmental activism on the boards of the Wilderness Society and the Trust for Public Land.

-Early life and career
+Early life and education

-Cronon was born in New Haven, Connecticut, where his father E. David Cronon (1924–2006) was a history professor at Yale.
-The senior Cronon moved to a professorship at the University of Wisconsin, Madison, in 1962, and served as dean in 1974–1988.
+Cronon was born in New Haven, Connecticut, where his father E. David Cronon (1924–2006) was a history professor at Yale University.
+The senior Cronon moved to a professorship at the University of Wisconsin–Madison in 1962, where he chaired the history department 1966–1969 and served as dean 1974–1988 before retiring in 1993.

 Cronon received a Bachelor of Arts with double major in history and English from the University of Wisconsin–Madison in 1976.
-He received a Master of Arts in 1979 and a Master of Philosophy in 1980 both in American history from Yale University.
+His undergraduate thesis was a biography of Robinson Jeffers, mentored by Dick Ringler.
+He received a Master of Arts in 1979 and a Master of Philosophy in 1980, both in American history, from Yale.
 He received a Doctor of Philosophy in British urban and economic history from Jesus College of the University of Oxford as a Rhodes Scholar in 1981.
-He received a Doctor of Philosophy in American history from Yale University in 1990.

 In July 1985 Cronon was awarded a MacArthur Fellowship.

-Cronon serves on the board of directors for The Trust for Public Land, a national land conservation group.
-He has been a member of the Wilderness Society since 1995, and as of 2014 he served as vice chair of the organization's governing council.
+He received a Doctor of Philosophy in American history from Yale in 1990, where he was advised by Howard R. Lamar and Edmund Sears Morgan.
+His dissertation was his book Nature's Metropolis.